arunshekher/mentions/README.md

 # Description
 A plugin that converts user mentions (‘@‘ sign prepended with usernames) in comments, chatbox posts, and forum posts in e107 CMS to user-profile links.
 Also displays an autocompletion/suggestion popup as a user types a username followed by ‘@‘ sign in chatbox and comment boxes.
+# Release History
+1.0 - No release yet (Work in progress)